thecdil/gayrodeo-coding/content/2-upload.md

 - Click on the pencil icon in the top right corner

 {:.pt-1}
-- Commit your new changes
+- Make your new changes and commit them
 {% include figure.html img="/upload/github7.png" caption="Editing Your Markdown File" alt="a screenshot showing how to edit a markdown file on GitHub" width="100%" %}
 {% endcapture %}
 {% include bootstrap/alert.md text=markdown color="warning" %}